peterboldyrev/ChampionsLeague-Tracker/README.md

 # Champions League Tracker
-Enables users to get the most current game data and videos from the Champions League.
-Users need to select two teams from the dropdown and press "Go" to view game date or schedule information.
+Enables users to get the most current game data and videos from the current season of Champions League.
+Users need to select two teams from the dropdown and press "Go" to view game data or schedule information.
 Additionally, videos of games played will be available.

 ## Link To Application
 [Champions League Tracker](https://alexshanless.github.io/project01/)